sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 Merkle inclusion proof with the given state root is enough.

 However, proving it for iter access (all keys which match the designated key prefix) is not so easy.
-*Twin Nibble Trees* enables it while keeping the ZK friendliness.
+*Twin Nibble Tries* enables it while keeping the ZK friendliness.

-### Twin Nibble Trees
+### Twin Nibble Tries

-Twin Nibble Trees combines two tree components:
+Twin Nibble Tries combines two tree components:

-- 4-bit-Radix Sparse Merkle Tree for state inclusion proof
+- 8-bit-Radix Patricia Merkle Trie for state inclusion proof
-  - The same architecture as [Jellyfish Merkle Tree](https://developers.diem.com/docs/technical-papers/jellyfish-merkle-tree-paper/) made by Diem (ex-Libra)
-- 4-bit-Radix Patricia Trie for key indexing to enable key prefix based iteration
+- 8-bit-Radix Patricia Trie for key indexing to enable key prefix based iteration

 The state root is calculated by the following equation where $$h$$ is the hash function: